-Abstraction is selecting data from a larger pool to show only the relevant details to the object.
-It helps to reduce programming complexity and effort.
-In Java, abstraction is accomplished using Abstract classes and interfaces.
+Abstraction is the concept of object-oriented programming that “shows” only essential attributes and “hides” unnecessary information.
+The main purpose of abstraction is hiding the unnecessary details from the users.
+Abstraction is selecting data from a larger pool to show only relevant details of the object to the user.
+It helps in reducing programming complexity and efforts.
 It is one of the most important concepts of OOPs.

 Suppose you want to create a banking application and you are asked to collect all the information about your customer.
 There are chances that you will come up with following information about the customer

-But, not all of the above information to create a banking application.
+But, not all of the above information is required to create a banking application.

-Since we have fetched/removed/selected the customer information from a larger pool, the process is referred as Abstraction.
+Since we have fetched/removed/selected the customer information from a larger pool, the process is referred as Abstraction in OOPs.

 However, the same information once extracted can be used for a wide range of applications.
 For instance, you can use the same data for hospital application, job portal application, a Government database, etc. with little or no modification.
 Hence, it becomes your Master Data.
-This is an advantage of Abstraction.
+This is an advantage of Abstraction in OOPs.

 Difference between Abstraction and Encapsulation